okpatil4u/MD-Darshan/README.md

 We encourage you to contribute to MD Darshan!
 You can send a mail to okpatil4u@gmail.com or sanatm@chemical.iitd.ernet.in if you have any queries.

+##Showcase
+Yayy !!!
+We are on IIT Delhi <a href="http://iitd.ac.in/">front page</a>.
+More on this <a href="http://iitd.ac.in/content/md-darshan-ultrafast-gpu-based-molecular-dynamics-tool-developed">here</a>.

 ##License

 MD Darshan is released under the <a href="http://www.gnu.org/licenses/gpl.html">GPL License</a>.